aksel-blaise/garymorph/analysis/linear-metrics.md

 cultural shift from hunter-gatherer to emergent horticulturalist, and overlaps temporally with the advent and flourescence of the bow and arrow.
-The dart-arrow index was calculated for all specimens of Gary dart points used in this study, and none fell below the dart-arrow threshold posited by Hildebrandt and King (2012).
+The dart-arrow index was calculated for all specimens of Gary dart points used in this study, and none fall below the dart-arrow threshold posited by Hildebrandt and King (2012).
 It is noteworthy that others (Erlandson, Watts, and Jew 2014) have found that the DAI may not be universally applicable; however, the DAI and the threshold identified